K-Ahmed2000/Markdown-Language/README.md

 # Markdown-Language
-All basics code of markdown language
+All basics codes of Markdown language